tskit-dev/tutorials/what_is.md

 print("\n".join(sorted([f"Genome {labels[i]}:  {h}" for i, h in enumerate(haplotypes)])))
 ```

-This approach scales effectively to millions of genomes and chromosomes of
+This approach scales effectively to millions of genomes, and to chromosomes of
 hundreds of megabases in length.
 The ability to deal with huge datasets comes down to
 one key feature of genomic data: adjacent trees along a chromosome are highly correlated,
 that is, they *share structure*.
 In our example this becomes evident